yogi1967/MoneydancePythonScripts/source/toolbox/toolbox_move_merge_investment_txns_readme.txt

 Securities are configured with a 'Cost Basis' as either Average Cost controlled, or LOT controlled using the Investment Account's 'Securities Detail' page > 'Edit Security' button.
-The default is Average Cost control and often this setting is never actually set by the user as it can easily be over looked.
+The default is Average Cost control and often this setting is never actually set by the user as it can easily be overlooked.
 The cost basis setting can be configured by investment account, and can be different across accounts.

-The purpose of the cost basis setting controls how Moneydance calculates the cost basis of your shares.
+The purpose of the cost basis setting is to determine how Moneydance calculates the cost basis of your shares.
 This is critical for calculating capital gains and tax reports.
-Simplistically speaking, when using average cost, the average purchase price of your Buys are used to calculate the cost basis, and then your Sells use the calcualated average.
+Simplistically speaking, when using average cost, the average purchase price of your Buys are used to calculate the cost basis, and then your Sells use the calculated average.

 However, when using LOT control you match Sells to Buys (matched 'sets') using the 'Edit Lots' button.
 In this scenario, your cost basis is calculated per matched set.
 Sells can be matched to many different buys.
 Buys can be partially sold